This post may contain affiliate links. Please read my disclosure statement.

 Excellent way of improving your pitch shots, because they’ll start to feel natural, and increase muscle memory, tempo, and rhythm.
 Your tempo and rhythm used to toss a ball should be similar to the tempo and rhythm required to hit good solid pitch shots.

-Be experimental start tossing balls at different targets, with varying distances that you’ve set up.
+Be experimental and start tossing balls at different targets, with varying distances that you’ve set up.

 Feel the difference in your tempo and rhythm, and start creating muscle memory, within a short time this will become noticeable.
 After tossing balls underarm for five minutes or more.